Orogeny: Orogenic cycle

 Long before the acceptance of plate tectonics, geologists had found evidence within many orogens of repeated cycles of deposition, deformation, crustal thickening and mountain building, and crustal thinning to form new depositional basins.
 These were named orogenic cycles, and various theories were proposed to explain them.
 Canadian geologist Tuzo Wilson first put forward a plate tectonic interpretation of orogenic cycles, now known as Wilson cycles.
 Wilson proposed that orogenic cycles represented the periodic opening and closing of an ocean basin, with each stage of the process leaving its characteristic record on the rocks of the orogen.

 Continental rifting

 The Wilson cycle begins when previously stable continental crust comes under tension from a shift in mantle convection.
 Continental rifting takes place, which thins the crust and creates basins in which sediments accumulate.
 As the basins deepen, the ocean invades the rift zone, and as the continental crust rifts completely apart, shallow marine sedimentation gives way to deep marine sedimentation on the thinned marginal crust of the two continents.

 Seafloor spreading

-As the two continents rift apart, seafloor spreading commenced along the axis of a new ocean basin.
+As the two continents rift apart, seafloor spreading commences along the axis of a new ocean basin.
 Deep marine sediments continue to accumulate along the thinned continental margins, which are now passive margins.